ryanemmans/cookie-stand-tycoon/README.md

 ### Overview

-The previous web designer’s side hussle just got bought out and they’ve decided to moved on before completing project.
+The previous web designer’s side hussle just got bought out and they’ve decided to move on before completing the project.

 The dreams of a well designed cookie stand administration site are crumbling!